-You won’t want to miss this year’s reception to appreciate our Magellan Circle members!
+You won’t want to miss this year’s reception!
 Enjoy hors d’oeuvres and drinks while mingling with fellow Magellan Circle members in the historic Hacienda Del Sol courtyard.
 Explore interactive displays featuring an intriguing array of SBS projects.

 For additional information, please contact Oona Feddis at 520.626.0218 or email@example.com.

 Here’s a sneak peek at the SBS exhibits: